International Career Grant fellow at the Department of Goverment, Uppsala University

 In parallell with my research, I teach courses in political theory and political sociology (including a module on political psychology), and supervise students who write their theses on these subjects.

-This book thus offers the first systematic study of Enlightenment Liberalism.
-Its main conclusion is that we have focused on the wrong culprit.
+This book offers the first systematic study of Enlightenment Liberalism, the black sheep in the liberal family, according to both political theorists and now, increasingly, also empirical researchers interested in immigration and ethnicity.
+Yet, the notion of Enlightenment Liberalism has hitherto escaped proper scrutiny.
+My main conclusion is that we have focused on the wrong culprit.
 Instead of worrying about Enlightenment Liberalism, my analysis suggests that we should fear its neglected baby brother: Romantic Liberalism, which places individuality rather than autonomous self-reflection at the heart of the liberal project.
 With its focus on being true to rather than transcending oneself, it is Romantic Liberalism, rather than its enlightened counterpart, that ends up supporting the new intolerance of religious minorities.
 This book traces this process both in theory and practice, in debates over the Muslim veil and Muhammad cartoons.

-At the same time, I also collaborate with political psychologists on a project on the psychological roots of intolerance in Sweden and the Netherlands, based on new unique data, which also includes novel attitudinal measures of Enlightenment and Romantic Liberalism.
+As part of this project, I have also collaborated with political psychologists on a project on the psychological roots of intolerance in Sweden and the Netherlands, based on new unique data, including novel attitudinal measures of Enlightenment and Romantic Liberalism.

 Research Grants and Awards (selection)